SIT89/FMRS/readme.txt

 		"Revert To Launch" button is now dependent to the settings in the debug toolbar save file structure changed
-		bug fix: window disappears after decoupling before launch bug fix: plugin doesn´t resets after revert to launch (to a not on launch pad launch) various smaller tweaks to support the update
+		bug fix: window disappears after decoupling before launch bug fix: plugin doesnÂ´t resets after revert to launch (to a not on launch pad launch) various smaller tweaks to support the update

 	v0.1.04